-We recognized net financial income of \$0.2 million for the year ended December 31, 2018 compared to net financial income of \$1.1 million for the year ended December 31, 2018 primarily relates to investment income earned on our bank deposits, offset by interest paid on loans.
+We recognized net financial income of \$0.2 million for the year ended December 31, 2018 compared to net financial income of \$1.1 million for the year ended December 31, 2017.
+Net financial income for the year ended December 31, 2018 primarily relates to investment income earned on our bank deposits, offset by interest paid on loans.
 Net financial income for the year ended December 31, 2017 relates primarily to gains recorded on foreign currency hedging transactions and investment income earned on our bank deposits.